dhdaines/playa/README.md

 is mutable, so you will have to copy it or save individual parameters that you might care about.

-PLAYA doesn't guarantee that these items come at you in anything other than the order they occur in the file (but it does guarantee that).
+PLAYA doesn't guarantee that text objects come at you in anything other than the order they occur in the file (but it does guarantee that).

+In some cases might want to look at the abovementioned `ActualText` attribute to reliably extract text, particularly if the PDF was created by certain versions of LibreOffice, but in their infinite wisdom, Adobe made `ActualText` a property of *marked content sections* and not *text objects*, so you may be out of luck if you want to actually match these characters to glyphs.
+Sorry, I don't write the standards.

-For everything else, there's pdfplumber, pdfium2, pikepdf, pypdf, borb, pydyf, etc, etc, etc.
+As mentioned earlier, if you really just want to do text extraction, there's always pdfplumber, pypdfium2, pikepdf, pypdf, borb, pydyf, etc, etc, etc.

 ## Acknowledgement